peeb/django-mollie-ideal/README.rst

 Step 1.
 Build a dictionary to describe your payment.

 Step 2.
-Pass this dictionary as an argument to ``fetch_mollie_payment()``.
+Pass this dictionary as an argument to ``query_mollie()`` in "fetch" mode.
 The response contains a transaction_id and an order_url.
 Save the transaction_id in your model and pass the order_url to your template context to proceed with the payment.

 Step 3.
 Setup a "return" URL which acts as a Thank You page for users of your site.

 Step 4.
-Setup a "report" URL which uses ``check_mollie_payment()`` to confirm with Mollie.nl that the transaction was successful and perform any site-specific tasks based on this response (for example you might want to mark an invoice 'status' field as 'paid' or 'complete').
+Setup a "report" URL which uses ``query_mollie()`` in "check" mode to confirm with Mollie.nl that the transaction was successful and perform any site-specific tasks based on this response (for example you might want to mark an invoice 'status' field as 'paid' or 'complete').

 The ``views.py`` code below is a reasonably complete example of the above steps::